Beyound3d/Automation/pythan/README.md

 # Pythan-Automation
-no use of Web-Scraping, selanium browser
+no use of Web-Scraping, selenium browser

 # Tool:
 pip install googlesearch-python.